sglavoie/sglavoie.github.io-source/content/automation/0004_bash_history_cleaner.md

     "add_aliases":      Boolean.
 If set to True, aliases from `aliases_file` will be added to `ignore_patterns`.

+    "aliases_match_greedily":
+                        Boolean.
+If set to True, any line in `history_file` starting with an alias in `aliases_file` will be deleted.
+If set to False, delete line if the alias is the content of the whole line (with optional space at the end): False matches "^alias$" or "^alias $" only.

     "backup_history":   Boolean.
 If set to True, `history_file` will be backed up in the same directory with a name ending in .bak based on the current date.